aidatorajiro/my-proton-tools/README.md

 ## Instruction

 `my-proton.py` is the main script.
 You need to generate `dumpenvs` before running it.
 The following instruction supposes that this tool is placed in `$HOME/my-proton-tools`.
+If Steam is installed via snap, every command should be run in the `snap run --shell steam` shell environment.

 1. Search for the sniper/runtime path (e.g. `$HOME/.local/share/Steam/steamapps/common/SteamLinuxRuntime_sniper/run`) and edit it.
 Append `cat /proc/$$/environ > $HOME/my-proton-tools/dumpenvs_sniper` on the top.
 2. Start a steam app via proton, and get its pid.